Kratik00/TGMASSREPORTER/README.md

 ```
 TGREPORTER/
-”reper.py            # Main script
+reper.py            # Main script
-”requirements.txt    # Python dependencies
+requirements.txt    # Python dependencies
-”README.md           # Overview of the tool
+README.md           # Overview of the tool
-”sessions/           # Folder where all Telegram sessions are stored
+sessions/           # Folder where all Telegram sessions are stored
 ```

 ---